Mary, Queen of Scots: Murder of Darnley

 In late January 1567, Mary prompted her husband to return to Edinburgh.
-He recuperated from his illness in a house belonging to the brother of Sir James Balfour at the former abbey of Kirk o' Field, just within the city wall.
+He recuperated from his illness in a house belonging to the brother of James Balfour at the former abbey of Kirk o' Field, just within the city wall.
 Mary visited him daily, so that it appeared a reconciliation was in progress.
 On the night of 9–10 February 1567, Mary visited her husband in the early evening and then attended the wedding celebrations of a member of her household, Bastian Pagez.
 In the early hours of the morning, an explosion devastated Kirk o' Field.
 Darnley was found dead in the garden, apparently smothered.
 There were no visible marks of strangulation or violence on the body.
 Bothwell, Moray, Secretary Maitland, the Earl of Morton and Mary herself were among those who came under suspicion.
 Elizabeth wrote to Mary of the rumours:

 By the end of February, Bothwell was generally believed to be guilty of Darnley's assassination.
 Lennox, Darnley's father, demanded that Bothwell be tried before the Estates of Parliament, to which Mary agreed, but Lennox's request for a delay to gather evidence was denied.
 In the absence of Lennox and with no evidence presented, Bothwell was acquitted after a seven-hour trial on 12 April.
 A week later, Bothwell managed to convince more than two dozen lords and bishops to sign the Ainslie Tavern Bond, in which they agreed to support his aim to marry the queen.